uoregon-libraries/podman-rsync-proxy/README.md

 ### Syncing your prod data

-Once everything is ready, you just need to tell `rsync` how to do the actually connection and transfer, like so:
+Once everything is ready, you just need to tell `rsync` how to do the connection and transfer, like so:

 ```bash